cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/cloudmesh-rest/_index.md

     """
     # some code...
 ```

 Note the parameters that each of these methods takes in.
 These parameters are expected as part of the stateless request for each method.

-## 3. Generating the openapi YAML file
+## 3. Generating the OpenAPI YAML file

 Let us now use the python code from above to create the openapi YAML file that we will deploy onto our server.
 To correctly generate this file, use the following command:
 ```